-In 1941, Bryant was offered the head-coaching job at the University of Arkansas, but Pearl Harbor was bombed shortly after and he declined the offer so he could join the Navy.
-During World War II, he served off North Africa but never saw combat action.
-However, when his ship was hit by an oil tanker and he was ordered to abandon it, he refused, saving the lives of his men.
-Bryant was then discharged and hired to train and coach recruits at the North Carolina Navy Pre-Flight football team.
+In 1941, Bryant was offered the head-coaching job at the University of Arkansas.
+However, Pearl Harbor was attacked shortly after and he declined the offer so he could join the Navy.
+During World War II, he served off the coast of North Africa, but never saw combat action.
+However, when his ship was hit by an oil tanker and he was ordered to abandon it, he refused.
+Instead, he emptied the forward fuel tanks, shifting the ship’s ballast, and prevented it from sinking.
+Bryant was then given an honorable discharge and hired to train and coach recruits for the North Carolina Navy Pre-Flight football team.

 Bryant had his first head-coaching job in 1945 at the University of Maryland.
 Though he led to them to a 6-2-1 record, he butted heads with the school president and left after a year.
 Bryant then moved to the University of Kentucky where he coached for eight years.
 During Bryant’s time there, the team made its first bowl appearance and won its first Southeastern Conference title.

-In 1954 Bryant moved to Texas A&M University where he served as head coach and athletic director.
+In 1954, Bryant moved to Texas A&M University where he served as head coach and athletic director.
 During his time there, Bryant had an overall record of 25-14-2.
-Then in 1958, Bryant returned home to coach the Alabama Crimson Tide in 1958.
+Then, Bryant returned home to coach the Alabama Crimson Tide in 1958.
 It was here that Bryant achieved his greatest success.
 Coaching there for 25 years he built an impressive record, winning six national titles and 13 SEC championships.

 Bryant earned a reputation as a demanding coach and a strict disciplinarian.
-But his sense of fair play and his active interest in the players’ lives outside of football inspired his teams to do their best.
+His sense of fair play and his active interest in the players’ lives outside of football, however, inspired his teams to do their best.
 Over the course of his career, he had a record of 323 regular season wins, 85 losses, and 17 ties, breaking the record at that time for the most victories.

 Bryant had smoked and drank heavily for much of his life, leading his health to decline in the late 1970s.
 He then opted to retire after a rough season in 1982, stating, “This is my school, my alma mater.
 I love it and I love my players.
 But in my opinion, they deserved better coaching than they have been getting from me this year.”
 After his final game, he was asked what he was going to do in retirement, and he replied, “Probably croak in a week.”
 Four weeks later, he died of a heart attack on January 25, 1983.
 The Super Bowl held four days later included a moment of silence in his honor.